-Rose Lejeune is a curator and researcher working with public institutions and private individuals to explore new and radical methodologies of collecting contemporary art with a specific interest in context-based, social and performative practices.
+Rose Lejeune is a curator and researcher working with public institutions and private individuals to explore collecting contemporary art with a specific interest in context-based, social and performative practices.
 In addition to regular writing and public speaking on these topics, this activity is delivered through several avenues.

 Gallery Lejeune, an exhibition programme that investigates ways in which context-based, performative and ephemeral work can be archived and collected within a domestic setting.
 Each exhibition is built around a series of events such as dinners, performances, talks etc. These programmes create a context from which to discuss notions of value and legacy in relation to intimacy, performativity and process in private collections.